Multivariate backtests and copulas for risk evaluation: In-sample empirical results

 Yet, most rejection cases are between time series with a large correlation, mainly stock indexes.
 Using $n_i - \mu$ from Eq.~\ref{def:sigmaTile}, some detailed plots of the deviations from a uniform density of points show random tiles with large deviations, but no particular structures seems to emerge.
 A peculiar example of rejection is the FX couple CHF-USD and EUR-USD, which is strongly correlated with $\rho$ = 81\%.
 A detailed plot of the deviations from a uniform density shows a structure across the unit square: significant deviations are not just spread randomly on the square, but form roughly a 30 degree line.
 Specific to this time series pairs, the CHF had a cap against the EUR enforced by the Swiss national bank (SNB) during the period from 6 September 2011 to 15 January 2015.
 To enforce this policy, the SNB had to buy large amounts of currencies, possibly altering the dependencies with the EUR.
 In order to check for the impact of the cap, the same study was done on the period January 1, 1990, to January 1, 2001, during which the CHF was free floating.
 Essentially the same results are obtained, with similar deviations from uniformity.
 Hence, it is possible that some smaller substructures should be introduced above a core Student copula for this pair.

-The overall conclusion of this large cross-sectional study is that Student copulas are adequate to describe the bivariate dependencies between time series of innovations, with a number of degrees of freedom $df$ that slowly decreases with increasing correlation.
+The overall conclusion of this large cross-sectional study is that Student copulas seem adequate to describe the bivariate dependencies between time series of innovations (more precisely, is not rejected in the majority of cases).
+The estimated number of degrees of freedom $df$ is slowly decreasing with increasing correlation.
 Moreover, a much simpler model with $df \simeq 6$ is a good multivariate approximation.
+Because of the good results with a Student copula, we have not tried other copulas.
+Possibly, an even better description of the empirical data could be obtained, say for example with the copula generated by a multivariate \textit{non-central} Student that would account for the up-down asymmetry in the marginal observed in Fig.~\ref{fig:innovationIN}.

 \FloatBarrier